 I was very pleased with the result and with what I had learned about creating a clay using textile hardener.

 After consulting a chemist, my friend and former Powertex Tutor Sue who had also left the team, came up with the idea of creating her own brand of Textile Hardener and she named it Sculptin.
 Sadly she had to cease trading.
-I now use wood glue which works just fine.
+I now use all purpose wood glue which works just fine.

 More of my Creations